DFE-Digital/get-an-identity/docs/user-import.md

 | DATE_OF_BIRTH | The user's date of birth                                     | A valid date in ddMMyyyy format e.g. 03051971      |
 | TRN           | The user's TRN (if known in the source service)              | Empty or a 7 digit number                          |

-\* Note that there is no validation of whether it is actually a valid personal email
+\* Note that there is no validation of whether the email address supplied is actually a valid personal email

 ## Download File Definition